 Most companies already have some form of data privacy structure, which can be used to gauge the additional work that needs to be undertaken.
 Frameworks in which infosec principles are embedded, and where the focus is on building relationships and developing trust will also be essential.

-What are people worried about when considering privacy by design?
+What are people worried about?